anthonyscorrea/cmba-bylaws/docs/01-consitution-and-bylaws.md

 The President shall maintain a league website that includes all official scores and league standings.
 Additional pertinent information will be provided.

 ### League Standings
-The Association shall use a point system to determine the standings.
+The League shall use a point system to determine the standings.
 A team is awarded:

 1. Two (2) points for a win (including a win against a team in technical forfeit)
 1. One (1) point for a win while in technical forfeit (see [Forfeits](#forfeits))